snuids/nyx/README.md

 **NYX embed 2 Databases:**

 - POSTGRESQL.
-A SQL relational fatabase to store Data that need strong consistency.
+A SQL relational database to store Data that need strong consistency.
 - ELASTICSEARCH.
 A NoSQL distributed RESTful Database that allow you to process heavy analytics tasks.

 **NYX integrate several Open Source Projects such as:**